Located: Administration Building, B204

 Location: Student Center, D112

-The Student Government Association (SGA) is committed to enriching the campus life at Sussex.
-Membership in the SGA affords opportunities to develop interests, explore new ideas and meet new people.
-Students are encouraged to attend open meetings, held on the first Thursday of every month at 3:00 pm.
+The Student Government Association (SGA) is committed to enriching campus life at Sussex.
+Membership in the SGA affords opportunities to develop interests, explore new ideas, and meet new people.
+Students are encouraged to attend open meetings held on the first Thursday of every month at 3:00 p.m.
 Information will be posted on Campus Life on Canvas.
 All students are encouraged to attend and share their ideas with the SGA, your voice at Sussex.

-SGA elections are held in late April/early May and applications for office will be available in the Campus Life Office D105a.
+SGA elections are held in late April/early May, and applications for office will be made available on the Campus Life page.
 Elected Officers receive a work grant equivalent to 6-12 credits.

-Students wishing to be considered as candidates for SGA office must submit a petition with signatures of fifteen (15) Sussex students and two (2) faculty members and/or administrators indicating support for the said candidate.
-Petitions are available in the Campus Life Office.
-Petitions may be submitted two weeks prior to the election, but no later than one week prior to election.
+Students wishing to be considered candidates for SGA office must submit a petition with the signatures of fifteen (15) Sussex students and two (2) faculty members and/or administrators indicating support for the said candidate.
+They may be submitted two weeks before the election but no later than one week before the election.
 Petitions must be submitted to the SGA advisor.

 The election will be held over a five (5) day period, in April or May to allow all students ample opportunity to vote.